apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/rotating_proxies.md

 ---
 title: VI - Rotating proxies/sessions
-description: Learn first hand how to rotate proxies and sessions in order to avoid the majority of the most common anti-scraping protections.
+description: Learn firsthand how to rotate proxies and sessions in order to avoid the majority of the most common anti-scraping protections.
 sidebar_position: 6
 slug: /expert-scraping-with-apify/solutions/rotating-proxies
 ---

 # Rotating proxies/sessions {#rotating-proxy-sessions}

-**Learn first hand how to rotate proxies and sessions in order to avoid the majority of the most common anti-scraping protections.**
+**Learn firsthand how to rotate proxies and sessions in order to avoid the majority of the most common anti-scraping protections.**

 ---